infinitest/infinitest.github.com/_doc/intellij.md

 Infinitest inspects your classes to find tests.

-Every time you change some code and IntelliJ recompiles it infinitest computes which tests need to be executed and rerun them.
+Every time you change some code and IntelliJ recompiles it infinitest computes which tests need to be executed and runs them.

 {% include note-start.html%}
-Infinitest detect changes on the .class files but by default, IntelliJ does not compile classes when saving code.
+Infinitest detects changes on the .class files but by default, IntelliJ does not compile classes when saving code.
 So Infinitest will only detect changes and run test when building project (Ctrl+F9).
 <br><br>
 Alternatively you can configure IntelliJ to "Make project automatically" on save in "Settings->Compiler".
 This way, your tests will be executed on save.